-The complex plane is the visualization of complex numbers as points in , with the real part on the horizontal axis and the imaginary part on the vertical axis.
-The geometric viewpoint connects complex algebra to plane geometry — addition becomes vector addition, multiplication becomes rotation and scaling.
+The complex plane plots complex numbers as points in : real part on the horizontal axis, imaginary part on the vertical.
+The geometric view connects complex algebra to plane geometry.
+Addition becomes vector addition, multiplication becomes rotation and scaling.

 Complex numbers